Pueblo County Commissioner Candidate Zach Swearingen

 Hosted by Sara Blackhurst with Brian McCain

-Brian and Sara speak with CU Regent At-Large Heidi Ganahl about the issues that matter to her and why she has decided to run for Governor of Colorado.
-Education, energy, crime, rural Colorado, agriculture and other issues that impact Action 22 and our membership are discussed.
-Please visit www.action22.org or email us at email@example.com To find out more about Heidi Ganahl, please visit www.heidiforgovernor.com Action 22 does not endorse candidates during an election season.
-All members of Action 22 that are currently running for office have an open invitation to appear on Making Action Happen to discuss the issues and policies of their candidacy.
+Zach Swearingen joins us to talk about his race for Pueblo County Commissioner, why he is running, the issues that impact Pueblo County and how he will address them.
+Zach is a Pueblo native, veteran and small business owner.
+He has served on various boards and commissions throughout Pueblo.
+Learn more at: https://zachswearingen.com Action 22 does not endorse candidates during an election season.
+All members of Action 22 currently running for office have an open invitation to appear on Making Action Happen to discuss the issues and policies of their candidacy.
 The views and opinions expressed on Making Action Happen are those of the hosts and guests and do not necessarily reflect the official policy or position of Action 22.
+Email us at: firstname.lastname@example.org Visit us at: www.action22.org

 Making Action Happen